Éliane Reyes: Career

-In the spectrum of international competitions, Eliane has won innumerable awards including 1st prize in Ettlingen, Germany and 1st prize at the Cervantes International Piano Competition in Cuba.
-Finalist at the Montreal International Musical Competition, the Clara Schumann International Piano Competition in Düsseldorf, where she was equally rewarded for chamber music, and at the Maria Canals International Music Competition, to mention but a few.
+In the spectrum of international competitions, Eliane has won several awards, including 1st prize in Ettlingen, Germany and 1st prize at the Cervantes International Piano Competition in Cuba.
+She was a finalist at the Montreal International Musical Competition, the Clara Schumann International Piano Competition in Düsseldorf, where she was equally rewarded for chamber music, abd the Maria Canals International Music Competition.
 Eliane Reyes has also been nominated three times for the International Classical Music Awards.
-Through her numerous performances, she has attained the absolute support of the Rheinold Blüthner, Solti and Vocatio Foundations.
+Through her numerous performances, she has won the support of the Rheinold Blüthner, Solti and Vocatio Foundations.
 Amongst artists such as Martha Argerich and Vladimir Ashkenazy, Eliane Reyes has had the opportunity to be invited to give recitals and to perform alongside Augustin Dumay, Ivry Gitlis, Mischa Maisky and José van Dam.
-She currently devotes herself to a career as a recitalist, soloist and chamber musician to the unanimous acclaim of the international press and audiences.
+She currently devotes herself to a career as a recitalist, soloist and chamber musician, winning acclaim from the international press and audiences.

 Repertoire

 Eliane Reyes has a predilection for French composers and contemporary music.
-Her discography consists of works by Nicolas Bacri, F. Chopin, C. Debussy, Benjamin Godard, F. Liszt, Michel Lysight, Darius Milhaud, Maurice Ravel, Alexander Tansman, as a consequence she obtained many awards such as “Pianiste Maestro” by the French magazine Pianiste, “Ring” by Classic Info, “Joker” by Crescendo Magazine and a “Supersonic” award from Pizzicat and notably from ResMusica, where she was awarded “La Clef d’or” for her solo recording of the 24 Intermezzi by A. Tansman.
+Her discography consists of works by Nicolas Bacri, F. Chopin, C. Debussy, Benjamin Godard, F. Liszt, Michel Lysight, Darius Milhaud, Maurice Ravel, Alexander Tansman, as a consequence she obtained many awards such as "Pianiste Maestro" by the French magazine Pianiste, "Ring" by Classic Info, "Joker" by Crescendo Magazine and a "Supersonic" award from Pizzicat and notably from ResMusica, where she was awarded "La Clef d'or" for her solo recording of the 24 Intermezzi by A. Tansman.

 Tributes

 A number of very prominent figures of the music world think highly of her.
-These include Vladimir Ashkenazy, who upon hearing her at a very young age declared: "For many years no one has impressed me as much as this young pianist," as well as Martha Argerich, “A wonderful talent for music” and Tibor Varga, who after conducting her in a Joseph Haydn concerto at the age of 10 had this to say about her performance: "... touching, deeply moving, unforgettable."
+These include Vladimir Ashkenazy, who upon hearing her at a very young age declared: "For many years no one has impressed me as much as this young pianist," as well as Martha Argerich, "A wonderful talent for music" and Tibor Varga, who after conducting her in a Joseph Haydn concerto at the age of 10 had this to say about her performance: "... touching, deeply moving, unforgettable."